 Lifting heavy weights can be tough on the body.

 You are constantly breaking down your muscles, while putting your central nervous system and joints under a good degree of stress.

 And if you don’t take a break every so often, bad things can happen…

-From what I’ve seen, though, far too many guys don’t take breaks very frequently – if at all.
+From what we’ve seen, though, far too many people don’t take breaks very frequently – if at all.

-Instead of doing this, I would recommend taking regular deload weeks or just taking the occasional week off entirely.
+Instead of doing this, we would recommend taking regular deload weeks or just taking the occasional week off entirely.